 I’m married with two children and two dogs.
 I read widely and love to garden, hike, ski and laugh with my friends.
-If possible I will always choose being outside over housework of any kind.
 I’m the Registrar of the Ontario Humanist Society and my favourite Humanist is Gene Roddenberry.

 Please contact me at email@example.com if you would like more information, to check availability or book a ceremony.

 I asked myself that same question.
 Turns out I’ve been a Humanist all along.
 Maybe you are too, so if you are interested here is some more information.

 Humanism is a non-religious ethical philosophy, a way of life and a way of thinking, that involves adherence to strong ethics, an emphasis on human rights, and respect for the Earth and its creatures.
 A Humanist works toward creating a more humane and responsible world, with a commitment to reason and compassion.
 Humanists believe:

 - The universe is natural, neither for us nor against us

 - We human beings are part of nature and have kinship with all life

 - Morality is a challenge to be figured out by human beings from experience and our interactions with others